 Counseling Degrees and Programs in Arkansas

 To become a professional counselor in Arkansas, you will likely need to complete a counseling degree in your desired area of practice.
-There are many colleges and universities in this southern state that offer programs in the five major counseling fields: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
-Before choosing a school and a program, you will likely want to review the program options available and the state licensure requirements to build a successful counseling career.
-Both undergraduate and graduate counseling programs are available at Arkansas colleges and universities, although master’s degrees in counseling are more common as this level of study is often required for professional counseling licensure.
+There are many colleges and universities in this southern state that offer programs in the five major counseling fields: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
+Before choosing a school and program, you will likely want to review the options available and the state licensure requirements to build a successful counseling career.
+Arkansas colleges and universities offer both undergraduate and graduate counseling programs, although master’s degrees in counseling are more common as this level of study is often required for professional counseling licensure.
 You will also find that many Arkansas schools offer online or hybrid counseling programs that enable you to complete your coursework at home while meeting the same rigorous academic requirements as on-campus programs.

 Quick Facts

-- There are 10 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Arkansas.1,2
+• There are 10 not-for-profit colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Arkansas.1,2

-- Of the counseling schools in Arkansas, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 1 offers a certificate, and 10 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Arkansas, 0 offer an associate degree, 1 offers a bachelor’s degree, 2 offer a certificate, and 10 offer a master’s or advanced degree.1,2

 Comparison of Arkansas Counseling Schools and Programs

-The table below contains useful information that will allow you to compare the public and not-for-profit four-year colleges and universities in Arkansas offering counseling programs in the following five areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Use the table to compare each school by program type offered, graduation rate, and net price per year.
+The table below contains useful information that will allow you to compare the public and not-for-profit colleges and universities in Arkansas offering counseling programs in the following five areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can find more information about the steps to counseling licensure in Arkansas by visiting our license requirements page.

 Top-Ranked Schools with Counseling Programs in Arkansas